St Clears A.F.C.

 St Clears A.F.C. are a Welsh football club from the town of St Clears, Carmarthenshire in the southwest of Wales.
 They currently play in the Pembrokeshire League Division Three.

 History

 The present club was reformed in 1965 and entered the Pembrokeshire League.
 They won the third division championship in their first season before winning the second division in their second season.
 They followed this up with a third back-to-back championship in 1967–68 becoming Division One champions for the first, and only time to date.

+The club's current badge depicts a boar.
+It was created by Dan Squire in 2015 to mark the club's 50th anniversary.
+In 2020 the badge won a "World Cup of Crests" on Twitter, which included over 400 non-league football clubs from around the world.
+They defeated Leicestershire-based Wirksworth Ivanhoe in the final.